phelps-matthew/FeatherMap/README.md

 ```
 See `feathermap/models/` for a zoo of CV models to compress.
 ### Training
 Models are trained on CIFAR-10 using `main.py`.
 See the argument options by using the help flag `--h`.
+Defaults to training ResNet-34.
 ```bash
 python main.py --compress 0.1
 ```